Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 She love how it felt and how it could be moulded between her hands.

-Once she had spent some time exploring how the sand may be manipulated, I started adding additional elements.
+Once she had spent some time exploring how the sand may be manipulated, I started gave her the additional elements.

 The ice cube tray was her first choice.
-Miss 4 started spooning our freshly made sand into the reservoirs (which also got the attention of our kitty, Don Gato).
+Miss 4 started spooning our freshly made sand into the reservoirs.

 I showed her how to press the sand into the holes to compact them.
 While we worked together to fill the entire tray, we started a conversation around how bricks are made and all the different ways we use bricks.